The Tripods: Television series

 The television version of The Tripods was jointly produced by the BBC in the United Kingdom and the Seven Network in Australia.
 The music soundtrack was written by Ken Freeman.
 The series was noted for being one of the first to feature computer generated graphics and special effects.

 Series one of The Tripods, broadcast in 1984, which had 13 half-hour episodes written by the well-known author of many radio plays Alick Rowe, covers the first book, The White Mountains; the 12-episode second series adapted and written by Christopher Penfold (1985) covers The City of Gold and Lead.
 Although a television script had been written for the third series "The Pool of Fire", it never went into production.

 The first series was released on both VHS and DVD.
-The BBC released Tripods — The Complete Series 1 & 2 on DVD in March 2009.
+The BBC released Tripods—The Complete Series 1 & 2 on DVD in March 2009.

 Comparison with the novels

 When the BBC made the television series of The Tripods in the 1980s, they departed from Christopher's description of the Masters.
 In the television series, the Masters somewhat resemble the Tripods they drive.
 This makes the Tripods seem much more like mecha, similar to those described in The War of the Worlds, than purely eccentric vehicles.
 In the BBC serial, the Masters did not need to eat, sleep or drink as humans do.
 Additionally, they were not the rulers of the city, but were, in turn, under the rule of higher beings made of pure energy, known as Cognoscs.
 The Masters came from a planet named Trion that was in the center of a triple star system.

 The method by which the Masters name themselves is also different.
 Rather than having names, they are simply called by their addresses.
 Will's Master is called West Avenue 4, Sector 6, Level 8, or West 468.

-The Masters in the BBC production enjoyed a hotter living environment and breathed an atmosphere that proved highly toxic to humans.
+The Masters in the BBC production enjoyed a hotter living environment.
 It was also established that the rigors of the Master's environment cause premature aging in humans.
-Treatment of humans slaves varied - ranging from the harsh and thoughtless abuse of "miner" slaves to the relatively luxurious amenities provided to the "power elite".
+Treatment of humans slaves varied—ranging from the harsh and thoughtless abuse of "miner" slaves to the relatively luxurious amenities provided to the "power elite".

 To avoid an overuse of the mechanical Tripods, the producers invented a new faction, the "Black Guards," as a human police force with the task to enforce the will of the Masters.
 They served as a more immediate threat for Will, his friends and the resistance.